bcoin-org/bcoin-org.github.io/guides-markdown/multisig-cli.md

 This transaction will be created and signed by that first participant.
 This is often called a "proposal" in multisig wallet schemes.

-- This transaction with its single signature is NOT valid, and will be rejected from the Bitcoin network.
+- This transaction with its single signature is NOT valid and will be rejected from the Bitcoin network.

 - Because our scheme is 3-of-5, we only need to get two other participants to add their signatures before the transaction is valid.

-- Although bcoin does not yet currently comply with the proposed standard [BIP174 Partially Signed Bitcoin Transactions](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) the participants can pass around these blobs in the same way.
+- Although bcoin does not currently comply with the proposed standard [BIP174 Partially Signed Bitcoin Transactions](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) the participants can pass around these blobs in the same way.

-Erica is the most responsible friend in the group, she starts off the protocol by creating a transaction to me:
+Erica is the most responsible friend in the group.
+She starts off the protocol by creating a transaction to me:

 ```